Postgraduate Studies in Computer Science

 - To be admitted for Honours in Computer Science, you

-- need a degree in Computer Science
+- need a degree that covers our Computer Science curriculum

 - must have obtained an average of at least 65% for your Computer Science subjects in your final year.
 This number is at the discretion of the department and might be adjusted upwards as the course becomes even more popular.

 - must have a strong mathematical foundation, covering both Algebra and Calculus

 - must have practical programming experience; our Honours degree has a strong focus on programming and it is imperative that you can program to successfully complete the Honours degree